FarisTheAncient/Archipelago/worlds/fuzzer/README.md

 - `-t` specifies the maximum time per generation in seconds.
 Defaults to 15s.
 - `-m` to specify a meta file that overrides specific values
 - `--dump-ignored` makes it so option errors are also dumped in the result.
+- `--with-static-worlds` takes a path to a directory containing YAML to include in every generation.
+Not recursive.

 ## Meta files